zapredelom/storage_problem/README.md

 5. [postgres](https://www.postgresql.org/download/)
 6. [pip](https://pip.pypa.io/en/stable/installing/)
 7. [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html)

-postgress and redis can be used without installing, you can use corresponding containers create virtualenv in projects root directory, activate it and run `pip install -r requirements.txt`
+postgress and redis can be used without installing, you can use corresponding containers. create virtualenv in projects root directory, activate it and run `pip install -r requirements.txt`

-after this steps setup postges and make sure that it has *postgres* user with *postgres* password , and *postgres* database
+after this steps, setup postges and make sure that it has *postgres* user with *postgres* password , and *postgres* database

 execute ```CREATE TABLE IF NOT EXISTS promotion (
     id SERIAL,